 How long will this recipe keep in refrigerator ?

-It will keep for 3-4 days in the refrigerator before the strawberries start breaking down.
+It will keep for up to a week in the refrigerator before the strawberries start breaking down.

 Made this but instead of lemon juice , I used orange juice and it came out wonderful !!...Thank you. !!